White Paper

 Why It Matters

-Better field structure means less wasted headroom and a more coherent light environment across the canopy.
+A more even light field means less wasted headroom and a more consistent environment for your crop.

 Comparison chart of post-cap CV values for the proposed system and the conventional baseline across the four tested room geometries.